nicolasdao/graphql-universal-server/README.md

 # Welcome To The Universal GraphQL Server

-This server is ready to be deployed on any of the following 3 platforms:
+This server will serve both a [GraphQL](http://graphql.org/learn/) endpoint as well as a [GraphiQL Web UI](https://github.com/graphql/graphiql).
+It is ready to be deployed on any of the following 3 platforms:
 1. Locally (using express under the hood)
 2. Serverless [Zeit Now](https://zeit.co/now) (using express under the hood)
 3. FaaS [Google Cloud Function](https://cloud.google.com/functions/) (incl.
 Firebase Function)